DUP under mounting pressure to drop Assembly veto to let organ donor law pass

 Only the Assembly would need to be up and running to pass the regulations required to implement the opt-out organ donation system.

-“We’ve just got this get this done.
+“We’ve just got to get this done.
 Come on,” he told BBC Radio Ulster.

 “Daithi deserves it.
 The organ donation and transplantation community deserve it.